 CS—Crab stitch (reverse sc)

-N Stitch—Skip one stitch, hdc in the next stitch, insert hook from top to bottom of front loop only of skipped stitch, yo, pull up a loop, yo, pull thru ONE loop, yo, insert hook back into the stitch you did the hdc, yo, pull up a loop, yo, pull through all 4 loops on hook.
+N Stitch—Skip one stitch, hdc in the next stitch, insert hook from top to bottom of the front loop only of skipped stitch, yo, pull up a loop, yo, pull thru ONE loop, yo, insert hook back into the stitch you did the hdc, yo, pull up a loop, yo, pull through all 4 loops on hook.
+Video here.

-Magic Ring—Wrap the yarn around two fingers (forefinger and middle finger) crossing the first loop so that the second loop is behind the first loop; using your hook, place it under the front loop and grab that back loop, pull it up and twist the loop on the hook, yo and ch 1, turn the work so it is no longer twisted.
+Magic Ring—Wrap the yarn around two fingers (forefinger and middle finger), crossing the first loop so that the second loop is behind the first loop; using your hook, place it under the front loop and grab that back loop, pull it up and twist the loop on the hook, yo and ch 1, turn the work so it is no longer twisted.
 You will work over all strands of yarn—this is so that you can pull the tail end to make the ring center tight.
 Watch the video here.

 Crab Stitch—also known as the reverse SC stitch—insert hook in the stitch to the right instead of left, yo, pull up a loop, yo, pull through 2 loops.
 Continue in this fashion all the way around.
+Video here.

-With darkest color, ch 31
+With the darkest color, ch 31

 Row 1—Sc in 2nd ch from hook and in each across (30)